Parent Information & Resources

 This added responsibility is coupled with a change in environment.
 Whereas the high school was a very structured environment with a set schedule, college schedules can vary dramatically.
 For the first time many students may have considerable time between classes and frequently do not use this time wisely.
 Students must enforce their own attendance policies and prepare to realize personal consequences if they choose not to attend class.

-Is my child ready to assume
+Is my child ready to assume these responsibilities?

 If not, how will she/he learn these responsibilities?